maidmaid/toeic/tenses.md

 - **Present perfect**: Subject + have/has + Past Participle + Object (Usually a completed action)
   - Mr McDougle `has taught` English for 20 years.
 - **Present perfect continuous**: Subject + have/has + Present Participle + Object (Started in the past and keeps going)
-  - I have been studying Science for 10 years now but I would like to kkep going.
+  - I `have been studying` Science for 10 years now but I would like to keep going.
-  - You have been messing around with that computer for 3 hours now!
+  - You `have been messing` around with that computer for 3 hours now!

 ### futures